 I began my career as a community worker in the 1980s, supporting inner-city neighbourhoods in Bristol.
-I have been involved in community development ever since, and active in the national network, the Community Deveopment Exchange that supports practitioners and activists.
-I have been a Big Local 'rep' from the beginning of the programme (2012) and have worked with four areas in the north west to prepare their community plan.
+I have been involved in community development ever since, and active in the national network, the Community Deveopment Exchange that supported practitioners and activists.
+I was a Big Local 'rep' from the beginning of the programme (2012) until March 2019.
+I worked with four areas in the north west to prepare their community plan.
 I have become a Plan assessor and also worked in two areas to help 'trouble shoot' local difficulties.

 Recently I have facilitated the following: